 The raven has long been related to death and bad luck.
 It is a cursed soul reincarnated, according to the Germans.
 The Swedes thought a raven’s night croak was wicked.
 The Danish believed ravens were exorcised souls.
 Recent research on this unusual bird shows it is even more interesting than we thought!

-Despite their dark historical and popular cultural image, a raven can be a friend.
-Ravens are trusting of people, often tolerating physical contact with them.
-The brave and playful common raven is always entertaining.
+Despite their dark historical and popular cultural image, the brave and playful common raven is always entertaining.
 On the ground, ravens strut and swagger.
-Ravens frequently perform aerobatics such as rapid rolls and wing-tucked dives!
+In the air, ravens frequently perform aerobatics such as rapid rolls and wing-tucked dives!

-Recent research shows the raven is as intellectual as dolphins and primates.
-For example, we now know that ravens can mimic human speech better than parrots.
+Recent research shows the raven has cognitive abilities on par with dolphins and primates.
+They can even imitate some words, similar to the way parrots mimic human speech.
 Common ravens are smart and can even solve problems together.

 Just be wary of getting too close.
+Wild ravens are wary of humans; only imprinted or habituated individuals allow touch.
 A mother raven is unrelenting when protecting her young.
 They are usually successful in thwarting potential threats.
 They also won’t wait to defend themselves.
 If they feel threatened, a raven will lunge at predators using their large beak to attack!

 How to Feed a Raven